jurasofish/mcpunk/README.md

 **Critical Planned functionality**

 - Ability for users to provide custom code to perform chunking (critical)
-- Add a bunch of prompts to help with using MCPunk
+- Add a bunch of prompts to help with using MCPunk.
+Without real "explain how to make a pancake to an alien"-type prompts things do fall a little flat.
-- Repeat description in response - LLM has tendency to fetch tasks right after adding them to add note to add_tasks response noting not to fetch them unless explicitly instructed to do so.
+- Repeat description in response - LLM has tendency to fetch tasks right after adding them to add note to add_tasks response noting not to fetch them unless explicitly instructed to do so. etc etc.

 **High up on the roadmap**